1

 Complete Line 3 and Part I of Section B if you are a non-clergy employee of a church or qualified church-controlled organization that is exempt from employer Social Security and Medicare taxes.

 Medicaid Waiver Payments.
-Complete Line 4 if you received nontaxable Medicaid waiver payments, and you elect to exclude them from your earned income.
-Electing to exclude this nontaxable pay from your earned income may increase or decrease your COEITC.
-For more information, see the instructions for Federal Form 1040, Schedule 1, Line 8s.
+Complete Line 4 if you reported nontaxable Medicaid waiver payments on Federal Form 1040 Schedule 1, line 8s, and you elect to exclude them from your earned income.
+For more information, see the instructions for Federal Form 1040.

 Combat Pay.
 Complete Line 7 if you received nontaxable combat pay (on form W-2, box 12, code Q), and you elect to include it in your earned income.